-- Take self-assessments and schedule an appointment with a Career Advisor to discuss the results - ☐ Sign up for a wide variety of classes - ☐ Discover and/or fine tune your strengths and skills - ☐ Visit Explore VT Majors website: https://student.advising.vt.edu/major-exploration/majors-exploreatvt.html - ☐ Explore student organizations of interest
+- Take self-assessments and schedule an appointment with a Career Advisor to discuss the results - Sign up for a wide variety of classes - ☐ Discover and/or fine tune your strengths and skills - ☐ Visit Explore VT Majors website: https://student.advising.vt.edu/major-exploration/majors-exploreatvt.html skills, values, and/or personality.
+Research how minors that include a combination of your interests, skills gained in your major/minor may lead to career opportunities, as well.
+Keep in mind: major ≠ career.